What Is Dry Herb Vaporizer Used For?

 The heating technology divides dry herb vaporizers into conductive, convection, induction, and hybrid.

-• The conductive type of heating involves direct contact of the heating element with the product.
-Fine grinding best suits conducting vaporizers: the smaller the herb, the more it gets on the heating element.
-As a result, hot air does not collect in certain chamber areas and is uniformly dispersed throughout the oven area, preventing the formation of "hot zones."
-To prevent fine particles from clogging the airflow and entering the mouth, install a filter of a suitable caliber in the mouthpiece.
+Conductive heating involves direct contact between the heating element and the product.
+Fine grinding is best suited to conducting vaporizers: the smaller the herb, the more it gets onto the heating element.
+As a result, hot air does not collect in certain chamber areas and is uniformly distributed throughout the oven, preventing the formation of "hot zones."
+To prevent fine particles from clogging the airflow and entering the mouth, install a suitable caliber filter in the mouthpiece.

-• Convection heating does not involve the heating element contacting the herbs since the loading chamber is separate from the heat exchanger.
-The more active the airflow, the higher the temperature in the oven; if the herb dose is too tiny, it clogs the holes, preventing free circulation and inhibiting evaporation, so convection is most effective at medium grinding.
+Convection heating does not involve the heating element contacting the herbs since the loading chamber is separate from the heat exchanger.
+The more active the airflow, the higher the oven temperature; if the herb dose is too small, it clogs the holes, preventing free circulation and inhibiting evaporation, so convection is most effective at medium grinding.
 After the first three to five hits, rotate and loosen the remaining herb, and continue inhaling the thick spirit of dry herbs.

-• Induction heating is the cleanest, most efficient, most accurate, and fastest way to heat a substance.
-The induction heating of the evaporator begins by supplying a high-frequency alternating current to a copper induction coil (inductor), causing it to generate a time-varying magnetic field.
+Induction heating is the cleanest, most efficient, most accurate, and fastest way to heat a substance.
+Induction heating of the evaporator begins by supplying a high-frequency alternating current to a copper induction coil (inductor), which generates a time-varying magnetic field.
 Next, a metal rod current collector inside the inductor does not touch the coil.
 Finally, under an alternating magnetic field, the current collector begins to induce "eddy currents," which heat it.

-In an induction vaporizer, a current collector (heater) is a wick placed in a glass capsule where any product (solid, liquid, loose, pasty) is set.
+In an induction vaporizer, a current collector (heater) is a wick placed in a glass capsule, where the product (solid, liquid, loose, pasty) is placed.
 Next, a glass capsule filled with the material is inserted into the induction core of the vaporizer, after which the cap with the mouthpiece closes, the device turns on, and evaporation begins.

-• The hybrid heating method combines convection and conduction heating techniques.
-The level of grinding will depend on which technology prevails; particle size varies between fine and medium grinding.
+The hybrid heating method combines convection and conduction.
+The level of grinding will depend on which technology prevails; particle size varies from fine to medium.

 To prepare herbs for evaporation, we advise using a grinder—a particular device for cutting and rubbing vaping substances, ensuring accurate, smooth grinding.
 It is essential not to dry the herbs too much for vaping; the best weeds are soft, loose, and resilient but not raw, and inflorescences should not crumble in the hands.